nbuggia/baron-blog-engine-gem/Readme.md

 	    ├── sample_data/					sample data for testing
 	    └── spec_helper.rb

 * Baron::BlogEngine - handles the main application loop.
-It handles bulding the right page for every given route.
+It handles building the right page for every given route.
 It also contains all the logic for where all the files are stored.